knurling-rs/defmt/book/src/design.md

 Unstructured, braindump-ish notes about the design and implementation of `defmt`

-**WARNING** the notes here may not accurately reflect the current implementation.
+> ⚠️ These notes here may not accurately reflect the current implementation.
 This document is synchronized with the implementation at a *best effort* basis.

 ## Optimization goals

-`defmt` optimizes for data throughput first and then for runtime cost.
+`defmt` optimizes for data throughput first and then for runtime cost and binary size.

 ## Constraints